0x19/sift-golang/README.md

 ## Usage

-Bellow you can find few examples designed to guide you.
+Bellow you can find few examples on how to use [sift-golang].

 ### Track an event